dawarich-app/site/docs/features/imports.md

 - **Strava exports** - Activity data from Strava
 - Supports both GPX and original format exports

-### Photos

-- **Photos with EXIF** - Extract GPS coordinates from photo metadata
-- Supports JPEG, PNG, and other formats with GPS data

 ### Immich/Photoprism

+- Import geodata from photos stored in your connected Immich or PhotoPrism instance
-- Import photos with GPS data from connected photo services
+- Dawarich does not accept photo uploads directly — it fetches location data from these services
 - See [Photos](/docs/features/photos) for setup

 ## Import Processing